Colorado Court Records

 - Show that the other party has been served with the affidavit.

-In Colorado, spouses seeking divorce can obtain the forms online.
-However, the forms must be personally delivered to the court to initiate the process of an uncontested divorce.
-Spouses can begin filing by submitting an “affidavit for decree without the appearance of parties” in the district court.
-Both spouses can do this process as co-petitioners or individually as petitioner and respondent.
-If one party files the affidavit for the decree, the other party must receive a copy.
-After this, the judge will hold a hearing to certify the fulfillment of all requirements.
+In Colorado, spouses seeking divorce may obtain the forms online.
+However, the forms should be personally delivered to the court to initiate the process of an uncontested divorce.
+Spouses may begin filing by submitting an “affidavit for decree without the appearance of parties” in the district court.
+Both spouses may do this process as co-petitioners or individually as the petitioner and the respondent.
+If one party files the affidavit for the decree, the other party can expect to receive a copy.
+After this, the judge typically holds a hearing to certify the fulfillment of all requirements.
 Within the stipulated period of 90 days, a “decree of dissolution of marriage” will be issued.

 Generally, divorce records are public records in Colorado.
 The Colorado open acts records provide that some divorce records may be sealed or redacted due to certain confidential information.